Noeljarillo/starknetproject/readme.txt

 -- https://testnet.starkscan.co/class/0x0011998db1f2d7a7754f192f791eecfba8373cef980d1d5fcbb611c9a6e4e845

+Sadly we dedicated much of the time to understand many different problem solving approaches that we werent familiar, so to finish the project wich Im quite interested into I may need arround 2 weeks to get a  working beta

 Features
 Telegram Integration: Seamlessly connect and operate your DeFi tools right from your Telegram interface, without sharing ur private key.